 Solar loans can help customers avoid high upfront costs and pay for their solar panels over time.
 Customers who finance their solar panels via loans are still eligible for the federal tax credit.
 Admirals Bank offers flexible solar loans across the US with terms ranging from 5-20 years.
 It's possible that local lenders in your area may offer flexible loan terms for solar projects as well.
 Finally, your solar contractor may be able to connect you to other loan or financing options.
 Be sure to compare loan terms, origination fees, interest rates, and other important details when comparing loan options.

-Net metering progams allow customers who install panels on their property to receive credit on their utility bills for the energy that their solar energy system produces.
+Net metering progams allow customers who install panels on their property to receive credit on their utility bills for the energy that their solar energy system produces and that their home does not consume.
 Meters essentially run backwards to track your energy production and result in lower monthly energy bills.
 System capacity size must be equal or less than 1 megawatt (MW).
 The following utilities offer net metering programs that reimburse customers at the retail rate: Duke Energy, Indiana Michigan and Power Company (I&M), Indianapolis Power and Light (IPL), Northern Indiana Public Service Company (NIPSCO), and Vectren.
 Net metering policies vary amongst municipal utilities and rural electric cooperatives.

 Community Solar: Tipmont REMC has built a 240 panel array and allows its customers to lease up to 10 panels, which equals about 4.1 kilowatts total.
 This program allows customers to pay for the panels over time and receive solar energy without having panels on their home.